iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Description

 This command provides a quick way to compare metrics among experiments in the repository history.
-It requires that Git is being used to version the metrics.

-> This kind of metrics can be defined with the `-m` (`--metrics`) and `-M`
-> (`--metrics-no-cache`) options of `dvc run`.

-Run without arguments, this command compares metrics currently present in the
-<abbr>workspace</abbr> uncommitted changes) with the latest committed version.
+All metrics defined in `dvc.yaml` are used by default.
 The differences shown by this command include the new value, and numeric difference (delta) from the previous value of metrics (rounded to 5 digits precision).

-They're calculated between two commits (hash, branch, tag, or any [Git revision](https://git-scm.com/docs/revisions)) for all metrics in the
-<abbr>project</abbr>, found by examining all of the `dvc.yaml` and `.dvc` files
-in both versions.
+`a_rev` and `b_rev` are Git commit hashes, tag, or branch names.
+If none are specified, `dvc metrics diff` compares metrics currently present in the
+<abbr>workspace</abbr> (uncommitted changes) with the latest committed versions
+(required).
+A single specified revision results in comparing the workspace and that version.

-Another way to display metrics is the `dvc metrics show` command, which just lists all the current metrics without comparisons.
+Another way to display metrics is the `dvc metrics show` command, which just lists all the current metrics, without comparisons.

 ## Options